radiac/django-tagulous/docs/installation.rst

 Requirements
 ============

-These packages are required:

-* `Django <https://www.djangoproject.com/>`_ 1.4.2 to 1.11, on Python 2.7 and
-  3.3 to 3.6.

 These packages are recommended, but optional:

 * `unidecode <https://pypi.python.org/pypi/Unidecode>`_
 * `django-compressor <https://github.com/django-compressor/django-compressor>`_
   or similar, to optimise static files
-* `South <https://pypi.python.org/pypi/South>`_ 1.0.2 or later, to manage
-  database migrations (if using Django 1.6 or earlier)

 If you are replacing an existing tagging solution, follow the :ref:`installation_instructions`, then read :ref:`converting_to_tagulous`.